lruepke/HTF_lecture/source/lectures/L_FVM/Exercise1.rst

    .. important::

-      Only **one integration point scheme**, i.e. :numref:`fig:Fig5.2` (a), is implemented in OpenFOAM (at lease before version 8).
+      Only the **one integration point scheme**, i.e. :numref:`fig:Fig5.2` (a), is implemented in OpenFOAM (at least before version 8).
-      Therefore the first keyword of Laplacian scheme in :code:`system/fvScheme` dictionary file of a case only has one option, it is :code:`Gauss`.
+      Therefore the first keyword of Laplacian scheme in :code:`system/fvScheme` dictionary file of a case has only one option, it is :code:`Gauss`.

    4.2 Choose integral scheme or integral points